KnoP-01/krl-for-vim/README.md

 **Note:** Keep your files to be edited in one folder or in a regular robot backup folder structure.
 KRL for Vim modifies 'path' accordingly.
 Since version 2.0.0 KRC1 backups are supported too.
-**Note to linux users:** Keep your files to be edited on a FAT file system.
+**Note to Linux users:** Keep your files to be edited on a FAT file system.
 Some features need the case insensitive file system to work properly.